Scientific: Yucca elata

 Light: Full sun

-Soil: Prefers well drained, alkaline soils
+Soil: Prefers well drained, alkaline soils.

 Watering: Apply infrequently water during summer.
 This yucca will show a strong positive growth response to urban irrigation.

-Pruning: Typically none except to remove dead foliage (some times skinned like a palm).
+Pruning: Typically none except to remove dead foliage (sometimes skinned like a palm).

-Propagation: Difficult and variable by seed
+Propagation: Difficult and variable by seed.

-Disease and pests: None of note as long as the soil is well drained.
+Disease and Pests: None of note as long as the soil is well drained.

-Additional comments: As far as yuccas go, soap tree yucca is one of largest, most fine textured yuccas and should be reserved for use only in large dry landscape settings.
-It's roots are harvested, dried, and processed for use as a soaping agent or as a home remedy for alleviation of arthritic pain as a tea.
-Arizona protected plant.
-Yucca elata ssp. utahensis is small typically forming a basal clump.
+Additional comments: As far as yuccas go, soap tree yucca is one of largest, most fine textured yuccas and should be reserved for use only in large, dry landscape settings.
+Its roots are harvested, dried, and processed for use as a soaping agent or as a home remedy for alleviation of arthritic pain as a tea.